lukasvermeer/srm/docs/causes.md

 >
 > Investigation showed that the cause of the SRM and the puzzling drop in engagement was bot filtering logic.
 Number of distinct actions the user takes was one of the features used by the bot filtering algorithm, resulting in users with outlier values labeled as bots and excluded from experiment analysis.
 Increasing the number of slides improved engagement for some users so much that these real users started getting labeled as bots by the algorithm.
 After tuning the bot filtering algorithm, SRM disappeared and experiment results showed a big increase in user engagement.

-In this example, the SRM is a symptom of a (post-treatment) [attrition bias](https://en.wikipedia.org/wiki/Selection_bias#Attrition), which severely undermines the reliability of the results.
-The authors recommend to ensure that attrition (e.g. bot filtering) affects all variants equally.
+In this example, the SRM is a symptom of a (post-treatment) [attrition bias](attritionbias), which severely undermines the reliability of the results.
+The authors recommend to ensure that attrition (e.g. bot filtering) affects all variants equally:

 > As the example above shows, however, one needs to ensure that all variants in the experiment are impacted by the outlier filtering logic in the same way.